 January 3, 2018

 The rates of STEM graduates are not keeping up with the amount of job openings in related fields.
-In response, the Army Educational Outreach Program leverages their civilian scientists, engineers and laboratories in the hope of instilling STEM literacy in students and introducing students to potential STEM tracks inside and outside of the Army.
-Working in Army labs across the country, high school students participate in the Science and Engineering Apprenticeship Program (SEAP).
-SEAP students conduct their research on base at eleven Army labs in five states, getting the unique opportunity to work directly with DoD scientists and engineers.
+In response, the U.S. Army Educational Outreach Program leverages their civilian scientists, engineers and laboratories in the hope of instilling STEM literacy in students and introducing students to potential STEM tracks inside and outside of the U.S. Army.
+Working in U.S. Army labs across the country, high school students participate in the Science and Engineering Apprenticeship Program (SEAP).
+SEAP students conduct their research on base at eleven U.S. Army labs in five states, getting the unique opportunity to work directly with DoD scientists and engineers.
 This is a rare opportunity for high school students to dive into meaningful research and reflect on the breadth and depth of STEM careers.

 Teamwork is key in SEAP as students and mentors work side-by-side.
 Apprentices learn more than lab techniques and procedures; they learn how colleagues collaborate, how to apply their education and how to tackle the daily expectations of research projects.